branonbarrett/gulp-cordova-copyicons/readme.md

 Type: `string`
 Default: `android`

-The target platform to copy icon to.
+The target platform to copy icons to.

 ## Related